BrigithaR/puzzle/CODE_REVIEW.md

 3. Usage of double equals in if condition
 Rather than using double or triple equals we can just use if(variable), this gets validated of the value is true.

+4. Reducers were not present for failedAddToReadingList and failedRemoveFromReadingList due to which the test cases were failing

 # Given below are the suggestions to improve the code:

 1. Ensure text remains visible during webfont load